Skip to Main Content

 The Firm Says

 Our Summer Program is a 10-week immersion in the real-world practice of law.
 Summer associates are active members of legal teams working on important projects.
-They receive focused leadership, client-service, diversity and inclusion, and business development training.
+They receive focused leadership, client-service, and business development training.
 They are assigned mentors and coaches, participate in events and seminars, and are given individualized guidance on judicial clerkships, pro bono opportunities and other practical experiences that support client and firm goals while fostering professional development.